SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/august2024/new-ui-sql.md

 ## Available in Prophecy Release 3.3.9

 Prophecy's SQL Transformation Copilot has a new user interface in four different areas.
-Check them out in the video or the descriptions below.
+Check them out in the following video or the descriptions.
 Find out what to expect in your new user interface for an even easier experience.

 ### Model write options

 In this release, we've updated the UX and capabilities of the target model format and write options.
-In the previous release, you'd find **advanced settings** are available for defining model write formats and lots of other DBT options (left).
-In this release, the advanced settings are still available, but the most frequently used settings are accessible in the target model Gem as well (right).
+In the previous release, you'd find **advance settings** are available for defining model write formats and lots of other DBT options (left).
+In this release, the advance settings are still available, but the most frequently used settings are accessible in the target model Gem as well (right).

 ![ModelWrites](./img/target-model.png)

 There are now the following tabs within the model:

-- **Type & Format**: Update the format of the model, eg table, view, ephemeral, etc.
+- **Type & Format**: Update the format of the model, e.g., table, view, ephemeral, etc.
 - **Location**: Update the location by overwriting the Database, Schema, or Alias
 - **Schema**: Make schema changes
 - **SQL Query**: View and enable your custom SQL query